ARRW Rises From the Dead — USAF Revives Its Mach-20 Missile

 The Hypersonic Gap

 Russia has Kinzhal, Avangard, and Tsirkon.
-China has DF-17 and the rumoured DF-27.
-The United States has — until ARRW is fielded — exactly zero operational hypersonic strike weapons.
-The Army’s Dark Eagle has been delayed.
+China has DF-17 and the DF-27.
+The US Air Force has — until ARRW is fielded — no operational hypersonic strike weapon of its own.
+The Army’s Dark Eagle activated its first battery only in December 2025.
 The Navy’s Conventional Prompt Strike is in test.
 The Air Force’s HACM (a smaller air-breathing follow-on to ARRW) is two years from IOC at the earliest.

-A revived ARRW, with the lessons of three failed tests baked in, could be operational by 2028.
+A revived ARRW, with the lessons of the failed tests baked in, could finally reach operational service in the coming years.
 That timeline assumes the funding survives the next budget cycle, the technology actually works the second time around, and the Air Force does not change its mind again.

-Sources: The Aviationist, Air & Space Forces Magazine, Pentagon FY26 supplemental request.
+Sources: The Aviationist, Air & Space Forces Magazine, Pentagon FY2027 budget request.

 0 Comments